 In January of 2018, all companies that were making Midrin commercially ceased manufacturing and distribution.
 The FDA had earlier announced that the ingredient isometheptene could no longer be used as it did not go through the FDA approval process.
 The drug had actually been in use since before the newer approval process was implemented in 1962, and had only been tested for safety.
 The newer FDA rules required that drugs be tested for efficacy as well.
 For decades, Midrin continued to be used by thousands of patients until the FDA’s recent decision to withdraw its approval.
 There is little incentive for any company to go through the rigorous approval process now when the drug can easily be made into a generic.

 Compounding pharmacies have come in to help supply patients with this combination medication.
-Each ingredient in Midrin already has a USP monograph and is able to be combined into capsules.
+Each ingredient in Midrin already has a USP monograph and is able to be combined into capsules, meaning Midrin is available now from compounding pharmacies.
 Compounding pharmacies specialize in providing treatments that are not commercially available, including those that have been discontinued for reasons other than safety.
 A doctor can write the prescription for Midrin by writing out the ingredients and their dosages.
 The prescription is then sent to the compounding pharmacy where it is custom-made for the patient.
 At Woodland Hills Pharmacy, we make Midrin as well as Prodrin and can ship directly to the patient’s home.